rabbitmq/rabbitmq-c/README.md

 * `BUILD_API_DOCS=ON/OFF` - toggles building the Doxygen API documentation, by default this is OFF

-#### autotools

-For legacy purposes, a GNU autotools based build system is also maintained.
-The required utilities you need are autoconf v2.59+, automake v1.9+, libtool v2.2+, and pkg-config.

-Then the standard autotools build procedure will build rabbitmq-c:

-    autoreconf -i
-    ./configure
-    make
-    make install

 ## Running the examples

 Arrange for a RabbitMQ or other AMQP server to be running on